department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

 # Why use software development tools? 🤔

 - As analysts we care about getting the right answer, so the code needs to be correct and maintainable
 - Writing code can lead to lots of avoidable mistakes.
-There are a whole bunch of tools and practises from software development that can help us avoid mistakes
+There are a whole bunch of tools and practices from software development that can help to prevent them.
 - The session will focus on **R** tools, but the same or similar tools are available in most languages
 - We won't cover how to use them in depth, but _why_ you should use them, and where to find more information.